-There was however another huge proportion of the population who either couldn’t work from home and continued to trek to their workplace, those who were put on furlough with pay who diligently stayed at home, and those who were self-employed but unable to work because of lockdown restrictions.
+There was however another huge proportion of the population who either couldn’t work from home and continued to trek to their workplace.
+And those who were put on furlough with pay who diligently stayed at home.
+Not to mention those who were self-employed but unable to work because of lockdown restrictions.

 Each and every work situation was different and every variation had its own set of particular stresses.

-What is remarkable is how many companies and businesses who perhaps had a ‘mental health policy’ were suddenly aware of how woefully inadequate their policies actually were.
+What is remarkable is how many companies and businesses that perhaps had a ‘mental health in the workplace policy’ were suddenly aware of how woefully inadequate their policies actually were.

-It certainly brought mental health to the forefront in the workplace as a collective and has opened up our dialogue with meaningful discussion and new attitudes.
+It certainly brought mental health in the workplace to the forefront as a collective.
+It has opened up our dialogue with meaningful discussion and new attitudes.

-Of course, meetings were all done virtually and there were the obligatory Zoom and virtual linkups that had mishaps along the way.
-A wayward pet video-bombing a presentation, children being homeschooled having a shrill argument in the distance.
+Of course, meetings were all done virtually.
+There were the obligatory Zoom and virtual linkups that had mishaps along the way.
+A wayward pet video-bombing a presentation.
+Children being homeschooled having a shrill argument in the distance.

-It became commonplace to see the ‘less than perfectly polished’ professional purveyors of these services, resulting in a little more humanity to our interactions.
+It became commonplace to see the ‘less than perfectly polished’ professional purveyors of these services.
+It resulted in a little more humanity in our interactions.